From “But” to “And”: A Small Language Shift That Transforms How We Think and Lead

 "I miss them, and I need to move on."

 Both truths can coexist.
-That’s dialectical thinking — the capacity to accept contradiction without collapsing into black-and-white thinking.
+That's dialectical thinking — the capacity to accept contradiction without collapsing into black-and-white extremes.
 It builds resilience, reduces shame, and makes room for growth.
+It doesn't solve everything, but it changes the internal conversation from self-criticism to self-awareness.
+And that shift is often where healing begins.

 Try It Yourself

-In your self-talk: Next time you hear yourself say “but,” rewrite it as “and.”
+In your self-talk: Next time you hear yourself say "but," pause and rewrite it as "and."
 Even saying it out loud can change how it feels.

-In your journal: Write a page where you deliberately swap “but” for “and.”
-Notice which sentences suddenly feel more spacious.
+In your journal: Write a page where you deliberately swap "but" for "and."
+Notice which sentences suddenly feel more spacious, more honest, less like you're arguing with yourself.

 The Takeaway